webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

    - From `Webel_PrimeFaces_test_template`
    - To `[YourCompany]_PrimeFaces_test_[testname]`
      - If you are preparing a test for a specific issue support ticket consider using the issue number in the `[testname]` part !
-2. You can do this in the main NetBeans IDE *Projects* window by right-clicking on the project and choosing **Rename...**
+   - You can do this in the main NetBeans IDE *Projects* window by right-clicking on the project and choosing **Rename...**
-   {0}.
-Please make sure you tick the **[✔] Also Rename Project Folder** option !
+      - Please make sure you tick the **[✔] Also Rename Project Folder** option !
-3. In the top level `/web/index.xhtml`:
+2. In the top level `/web/index.xhtml`:
-   - At the very top find the `<ui:param name="title" value=" …"/>` and give it a meaningful new title.
+   - At the very top find the `<ui:param name="title" value=" …"/>` and give it a meaningful new page title, which should indicate what one or more comparitive tests concern:
      - `<ui:param name="title" value="PrimeFaces: test web app: [PLEASE RENAME]"/>`
-   - **DO NOT comment out or delete the following line**, it should be at the top of every JSF page or JSF template, so that the date/time diagnostics and library versions appear in the page header every time a page is served:
+   - **DO NOT comment out or delete the following line**, it should be at the top of the `<h:body>` of every JSF page or JSF template, so that the date/time diagnostics and library versions appear in the page header every time a page is served:
      - `<ui:include src="/common.xhtml"/>`
-   - Comment out (or simply delete :scissors:) every `<ui:include ... />` for help panels and help boxes:
+   - ​Comment out or simply delete :scissors: every `<ui:include ... />` for help panels and help boxes:
      - You may then also completely delete the entire `/web/help` folder if you wish :relieved:.
    - Comment out the `<ui:include ... />` for the default test links (it's best to keep the referenced file in case you want to examine the examples again later, unless you've done this all before):
      - `<!-- <ui:include src="/include/default_test_links.xhtml"/> -->`
-4. Then **Clean and Build** and **Run** your renamed test web app **before** making any other JSF/XHTML code or Java class code modifications:
+3. Then **Clean and Build** and **Run** your renamed test web app **before** making any other JSF/XHTML code or Java class code modifications:
    {0}.
-You should see a home page with a diagnostic header, a title describing the test you will create, a `p:panel` that you will use to describe your test in more detail, and a fieldset with a link to a STUB test page (and with none of those initially-included help panels and help boxes you bothered to read thoroughly before still showing) :smirk:.
+You should see a home page with a diagnostic header, a title describing the test you will create, a `p:panel` that you will use to describe your test in more detail, and a fieldset with a link to a STUB test page (and with none of those initially-included help panels and help boxes you read thoroughly before  😏 still showing).

 #### You are now ready to start creating your own test web app variation with **new** test pages :grinning: